Sinfin

-Sinfin is a suburb of Derby, England, 3 mi southwest of the city centre on its southern outskirts.
+Sinfin is a suburb of Derby, in Derbyshire, England, 3 mi southwest of the city centre on its southern outskirts.
 The ward, which includes Osmaston as well as Sinfin itself, had a population of 15,128 in 2011.
 Historically, Sinfin and Osmaston were separate villages before being swallowed up by the expansion of Derby.
 Osmaston is characterised by inter-war housing developments while much of the housing in Sinfin is post-war.
 Between the two suburbs lies a more industrialised area dominated by the Rolls-Royce works.

 History

 Sinfin is recorded in the Domesday Book produced in 1086 as Sedenfeld as a manor that belonged to baron Henry de Ferrers.
 Mention is made of two carucates of land assessed to the geld; land for one plough and two villeins having another and of 6 acre of meadow.
 The land was valued at ten shillings.
 Its undertenant was named William, later William de Rolleston, a vassal to Henry de Ferrers, who displaced a Saxon thegn named Ulfkell.
 Today the Ferrers name is still seen in Sinfin.

 Sinfin now has two distinct areas – the "new" and the "old"; it also merges with the Stenson Fields district of South Derbyshire to the south.

 The "old" part is bordered to the north by the Derby – Crewe railway.
 Here, at the outset of WW2, was built a substantial ordnance depot.
 This was protected by a series of pillboxes, gun emplacements and barrage balloons.
 Most of this is now built over but some evidence remains.

 It once had a railway passenger station — Sinfin Central railway station — at which passenger trains last called in May 1993.